Folium Systems

 Change without losing control

 AI needs migration discipline.
-We design canary paths, rollback plans, launch gates, and incident flows before the business depends on a fragile workflow.
+We design canary paths, rollback plans, release reviews, and incident flows before the business depends on a fragile process.

 • Cutover, canary, and rollback planning